oneWayOut/onewayout.github.io_old/_posts/2016-05-24-pixhawk-principle-and-customize.markdown

 | src/modules | estimators, controllers ....
 | src/systemcmds | some handy commands can be used in Nuttx shell

-As you can see, the source code files are well organized.
+As you can see, the source code files are well organised.
 Though you still need time to get familiar with them.

 <h3 id="1.3">1.3 The boot process</h3>
 If you power on your Pixhawk board through USB cable or BEC, the LED will flash and the buzzer will play a special tune(you can check the tune meaning [here](http://ardupilot.org/copter/docs/common-sounds-pixhawkpx4.html)).
 But you may wander what exactly happen during this process.
 <center><img src="/assets/img/pixhawk/pixhawk_board.png" alt="pixhawk_board" width="219" height="337" /></center>

 When powering on the board, the bootloader will run first.
 Bootloader is like BIOS in your PC.
 And it's already in the board when you buy it.
 So you may never need to bother it.
 The bootloader will launch the Nuttx Operating System.
 After some initialization of the hardware, memory... the Nuttx will execute a script file called **"init.d/rcS"** in function `nsh_initscript()` of file `nsh_script.c`.
 You can check the script file folder in [section 1.2](#1.2)).
 This is a **very important** step.
-By executing this script file, some parameters in the EEPROM will be read, and the corresponding tasks related to these paraameters will be lanuched.
+By executing this script file, some parameters in the EEPROM will be read, and the corresponding tasks related to these parameters will be launched.
 I will explain this in the next section.

 <h3 id="1.4">1.4 The startup scripts</h3>